 Although this is a long article, it only covers the basics of what you need to know about GDPR.
-As the new law affects all marketing processes, we’ve started looking into the implications for your inbound marketing campaigns a while ago and we’re available to help you build compliant campaigns going forward as well as help you review your current processes.
-We're ISO 17024: 2012 certified as Information Privacy Professional Europe through the IAPP and we're available for GDPR workshops.
-Check out our online course if you'd like to study the GDPR in your own time.
+As the new law affects most marketing processes, we’ve started looking into the implications for your inbound marketing campaigns a while ago and we’re available to help you build compliant campaigns going forward as well as help you review your current processes.

 We will not be able to replace the need for legal counsel, and neither this blog or our advice can be used as legally binding advice.
 It is vital for you to discuss GDPR and the implications for your organisation with legal council.
 In the meantime, if you are unsure where to start, get in touch as you want to allow yourself plenty of time to get ready.